HitPauseApp/HitPause/README.md

-# Welcome to the Github Repo for the Anxiety App!
+# Welcome to the Github Repo for HitPause!
-*Name Pending*

 ## Getting Started
 Helpful Links